firecat53/dockerfiles/vaultwarden/README.md

         sed -i 's/^FROM node:.*/FROM node:14-buster as build/' Dockerfile
         docker build -t bw_vault .

-3. In bitwarden_rs/Dockerfile (adjust the symlink for your build architechture), change the web vault image to your locally built image:
+3. In vaultwarden/Dockerfile (adjust the symlink for your build architechture), change the web vault image to your locally built image:

-        cd bitwarden_rs
+        cd vaultwarden
-        sed -i 's/^FROM bitwardenrs\/web-vault.*/FROM bw_vault:latest as vault' Dockerfile
+        sed -i 's/^FROM vaultwarden\/web-vault.*/FROM bw_vault:latest as vault' Dockerfile
-        docker build -t bitwarden .
+        docker build -t vaultwarden .

 ## Configure